vaakash/aakash-web/docs/git-it-write/getting-started.md

 ### When webhook is configured

-Whenever you commit and push the changes or pull changes to the repository the Github will notify the plugin and the plugin will automatically publish the posts by reading the markdown files from the repository as HTML post content.
+Whenever you commit and push the changes or pull changes to the repository the GitHub will notify the plugin and the plugin will automatically publish the posts by reading the markdown files from the repository as HTML post content.

 ### When webhook is not configured or manually publishing